 I currently serve as the PR Manager for GuessworkVR, an indie game development studio focusing on virtual reality.
 The team is currently developing its first game, UNDR[H2O], and it’s my job to get the word out about the project through our social media pages and website.
 I began working with the team in April 2016, and as the one-man marketing and PR contact, I will be working to get our game in the public eye when it is ready (hopefully in 2019).

 Since early 2018, I have become increasingly interested in esports, particularly the Overwatch League.
-I am a team captain and flex player for an Overwatch team made of OU students that recently competed in Open Division.
-I am also the starting off-tank for the team representing my university in Tespa’s national and regional collegiate brackets.
+As a senior, I was a team captain and flex player for an Overwatch team made of OU students that competed in Open Division.
+I was also the starting off-tank for the team representing my university in Tespa’s national and regional collegiate brackets.

 In December 2018, I started a YouTube channel focused on OWL news, opinons, interviews, and more.
-Since December, I have steadily grown my community and follower engagement across YouTube, Twitter and Discord.
+Since then, I have steadily grown my community and follower engagement across YouTube, Twitter and Discord.
 I regularly interact with viewers on various platforms and actively utilize their suggestions.

 I communicate effectively through the written word and have won awards for public speaking.
 I qualified as a semi-finalist and competed in a national competition in early 2015 and have presented at conventions in front of hundreds.